 In some cases, a Librium user may experience a reaction called paradoxical disinhibition.5 Paradoxical disinhibition is characterized by contradictory symptoms, including:

 - Increased excitement.

 The cumulative, negative influence of Librium abuse can severely impact all facets of a user’s life, causing difficulties at work, school, or home.
 Users may have excessive work or school absences, leading to poor performance.
-Familial or social problems, such as child neglect, divorce, or loss of close friends, may occur as well.
+Familial or social problems, such as child neglect, divorce, or the loss of close friends, may occur as well.
 A Librium-intoxicated individual is also at increased risk of involvement in accidents.
-Impaired judgment and cognition, paired with slowed reaction time can drastically increase the risk of injury or fatality due to a vehicle collision 6.
+Impaired judgment and cognition—paired with slowed reaction time—can drastically increase the risk of injury or fatality due to a vehicle collision.6

 In the case of an overdose, seek the help of emergency services.
 If the individual appears to be unconscious or is having difficulty breathing, call 911 immediately.
 This action can save the person’s life.

 Teenagers often have access to prescription medications in their home medicine cabinets.
-Many families have a prescription for Librium or other benzodiazepines, and teenagers can obtain these medications quite easily in their own home or the homes of friends.
-Misuse of Librium in teenagers can involve taking more of the drug than suggested, or even opening the capsules and snorting the contents to provide a more immediate and intense high.
+Many families have prescriptions for Librium or other benzodiazepines, and teenagers can obtain these medications quite easily in their own homes or the homes of friends.
+Misuse of Librium in teenagers can involve taking more of the drug than suggested, or even opening the capsules and snorting the contents to provide a more immediate and intense Librium high.

 Prevention of benzodiazepine abuse in teenagers starts with education.
-It is important to teach teenagers about the dangers of prescription medications like Librium, and help them understand the harmful effects the drug can have on the body and brain.
+It is important to teach teenagers about the dangers of prescription medications like Librium and help them understand the harmful effects that the drugs can have on the body and brain.
 Educating parents and family members about the importance of securely storing medications can help to limit the access teenagers have to habit-forming substances.

 A few signs that your teenager may be misusing Librium or struggling with some other inappropriate drug use or consumption include: